By stacking multiple policies, you can taper your coverage and save on premiums.

-However, Pete doesn’t need $1,000,000 of coverage for the entire 30 years.
-He plans on aggressively saving for retirement and his kid’s college education, as well as paying off his mortgage within the next 25 years.
+However, Pete doesn’t need $1 million of coverage for the entire 30 years.
+His long-term goals include aggressively saving for retirement and his kid’s college education, as well as paying off his mortgage within the next 25 years.

 So instead of buying a single policy, Pete instead designs a ladder strategy with the help of his life insurance agent.
 Pete buys three separate policies:

-The use of a ladder strategy has a radical effect on how much Pete is going to pay for life insurance over the next 30 years.
-Let’s look at what Pete’s total monthly bill is going to be for each 10-year period:
+The use of a ladder strategy has a radical effect on how much Pete is going to pay for term life insurance over the next 30 years.